-Winter War Army Operations: In the far north, the Soviets embark on a new offensive in the Petsamo region, the one area where they have freedom of action.
+Winter War Army Operations: In the far north, the Soviets begin a new offensive in the Petsamo region, the one area where they still have freedom of action.

 Winter War Naval Operations: Soviet destroyers Gnevny and Grozyaschi shell Uto Island.